uni-tue-kn/sfc-visualization/README.md

 **Full-stack web application to visualize service function chaining infrastructure.**

-***The full repository content was published to this repository: https://github.com/uni-tue-kn/sfc-visualization because a corresponding bachelor thesis is still in progress***

 I designed and implemented a visualization system for SFC infrastructure.
 The project is supposed to become part of an application to simplify operating a P4-SFC network orchestrator without detailed knowledge about the underlying technical frameworks and processes.
 But the application can be used for other SFC infrastructure as well.

 **Application Architecture:**